nstack/stackhut/README.md

 # StackHut Platform (Main Repo)
 ## Deploy classes as Microservices

-StackHut is a plaftorm for simply devloping your backend code and deploying it to the cloud as microservices that you can call from your front-end web and mobile applications.
+StackHut is a platform to develop and deploy microservices without writing any server-logic.
+It takes a regular class, a YAML file describing your stack, and deploys a microservice whose functions can be called natively in other languages, or through REST.

+StackHut is pure Software Defined Infrastructure, and abstracts away web-frameworks, servers, and infrastructure entirely.

 This is the main repo for StackHut, holding the main documention and tracking issues.
 It serves as a central point to coordinate development efforts.